bitwarden/server/README.md

   </a>
 </p>

 You can deploy Bitwarden using Docker containers on Windows, macOS, and Linux distributions.
 Use the provided PowerShell and Bash scripts to get started quickly.
-Find all of the bitwarden images on [Docker Hub](https://hub.docker.com/u/bitwarden/).
+Find all of the Bitwarden images on [Docker Hub](https://hub.docker.com/u/bitwarden/).

 Full documentation for deploying Bitwarden with Docker can be found in our help center at: https://help.bitwarden.com/article/install-on-premise/